 Ever since my youth I have been fascinated by Scotland.
-We read William Shakespeare’s Scottish play Macbeth for no less two years in my high school English class in the late 1950s, and I visited Scotland in 1982.
-I could never forget Macduff’s anguished cry, “O Scotland, Scotland!” in Act IV, Scene iii of Macbeth, nor Fife, Dunsinane, Scone or any other place names in the play. and Ross’s lament, “Alas, poor country, almost afraid to know itself” came back to haunt me in 2023, during the mass protests in Israel against the autocratic government’s attempts to turn the country for a democracy into a dictatorship by taking over the Judiciary.
+In the late 1950s I read William Shakespeare’s play Macbeth for no less two years in my high school English class, and I visited Scotland, including the Shetland islands, in 1982.
+I could never forget Macduff’s anguished cry, “O Scotland, Scotland!” in Act IV, Scene iii of Macbeth, nor Fife, Dunsinane, Scone or any other place names in the play.
+Ross’s lament “Alas, poor country, almost afraid to know itself” came back to haunt me in 2023, during the mass protests in Israel against the autocratic government’s attempts to turn the country for a democracy into a dictatorship.

-The Scottish referendum of 2014 on separating from the United Kingdom, which the nationalist separatists lost by a small margin, seems to have been the most important event in Scottish history since the Union of the Crowns.
-In 2016, after the “Brexit” faction defeated the pro-Europeans by a small margin in the British referendum on leaving the European Union, some Scottish leaders called for staying in the E.U.
+The Scottish referendum of September 2014 on separating from the United Kingdom, which the nationalist separatists lost by a a vote of 55.3% to 44.7%, seems to have been the most important event in Scottish history since the Union of the Crowns.
+In 2016, after the “Brexit” faction defeated the pro-Europeans by a small margin in the British referendum on leaving the European Union, some nationalist Scottish leaders called for staying in the E.U.

-Nations often have the same unconscious meaning for their members as the early mother has for its child.
-The very word nation comes from the Latin word for birth.
-Could there be a psychological connection between the wish of the Scottish nationalists to separate and individuate from England and their collective internal mother image, between their wish to secede from Great Britain and their unresolved self and identity issues?
+Nations often have the same unconscious meaning for their adult members as the early mother has for its child.
+The very word nation comes from the Latin word for birth, natio.
+Could there be a psychological connection between the wish of the Scottish nationalists to separate from England and their collective internal mother image, between their wish to secede from Great Britain and their unresolved self and identity issues?

 Scotland has voted 55% to 45% to stay in the U.K. which seems to show a degree of political maturity.
 In such a complex phenomenon as secession and separation from the “mother country” there are both conscious and unconscious motives, real and rational reasons, fantastic and irrational drives, individual and group needs, leader’s and followers’ psychology.
 The conscious and “rational” motives such as economics, ethnicity , ideology or religion are of course important, but each of them has its unconscious and irrational aspects as well.
 Identity, both individual and group, is a very complex phenomenon about which entire books have been written.